elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-geometric-interpretation-of-a-derivative.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The geometric interpretation of a derivative relates to the slope of the tangent line of a curve at a specific point, representing the instantaneous rate of change of a function.
+    The geometric interpretation of a derivative is linked to the slope of a tangent line to a curve at a point, representing the instantaneous rate of change of a function.
   page_keywords: >-
-    derivative, tangent line, slope, geometric interpretation, function, rate of change, secant line, curve, local behavior, visual representation, calculus
+    derivative, geometric interpretation, slope, tangent line, rate of change, secant line, function, graph, local behavior
 author: QuickTakes
 question: >-
     Describe the geometric interpretation of a derivative.